UConvertX

 PSI, or pounds per square inch, is the customary pressure unit in the United States.
 It quantifies the amount of force in pounds applied over an area of one square inch.
 The unit is standard in American automotive, construction, plumbing, and manufacturing industries.
 Tire pressure stickers on vehicles sold in the US list values in psi, while the same vehicles sold in Canada or Australia display kPa values.

 The conversion between kPa and psi is one of the most frequently performed pressure conversions worldwide because these two units dominate their respective measurement traditions.
-For a comprehensive tool that handles all pressure unit conversions, visit our pressure unit converter page.
+For the broader six-unit selector, visit our shared pressure converter tool.
+For related routes in the same cluster, our atm to psi converter and bar to psi converter cover two nearby pressure paths.

 Practical Applications